2007 Indoor Cricket World Cup

 The 2007 Indoor Cricket World Cup was an Indoor Cricket tournament that took place in Bristol, England from 22 to 29 September 2007 involving both a men's and a women's division.
 There were a total of 35 matches played in the men's division and 26 matches played in the women's division.

-The men's division was split into two stages (in addition to finals) with each side playing each other once before being split into two groups, the top four and the bottom three.
-The top four sides progressed to a Super 4's stage where they again played each other once in order to be ranked for the semi-finals.
+The men's division was split into two stages (in addition to finals) with each team playing each other once before being split into two groups, the top four and the bottom three.
+The top four teams progressed to a Super 4's stage where they again played each other once in order to be ranked for the semi-finals.
 The semi finals featured Australia, England, New Zealand and South Africa with Australia defeating South Africa in the final to record their sixth consecutive World Cup.
-The top three sides contested a subsidiary title, won by England.
+The top three teams contested a subsidiary title, won by England.

 Whilst the women's division was not split into separate stages it did employ a more complicated semi final system that gave all five nations the opportunity of progressing through to the final during the finals stage.
 South Africa advanced straight through to the final after defeating Australia in the semi-finals stage, though Australia then prevailed over New Zealand and were able to reverse their semi final result to defeat South Africa in the final.
 This was the fifth consecutive World Cup for Australia.

 The 2007 Junior World Series of Indoor Cricket was held alongside this event.